 Micheline Maynard is a journalist, author and educator based in Ann Arbor, Michigan.

 The short version

 Micheline (pronounced Mish-a-leen) Maynard is a veteran business journalist whose expertise ranges from reinventing the American economy, to the automobile industry to travel and food writing.
 She’s best known for her work with The New York Times, where she was the award winning Detroit bureau chief and a senior business correspondent.
 Her book, The End of Detroit, predicted the collapse of the American carmakers well before it happened.
-These days, her work appears in publications ranging from Forbes to The Atlantic, as well as the Times.
-She teaches business and journalism students at major universities, and is a frequent guest on NPR, the PBS NewsHour and CNBC.
+These days, her work appears in publications ranging from Forbes to The Economist, as well as the Times.
+She teaches business students at the University of Michigan, and is a frequent guest on NPR, the PBS NewsHour and CNBC.

 The Long Version

 Micheline Maynard is the former Detroit bureau chief and senior business correspondent for The New York Times.
 Most recently, she served as the senior editor of Changing Gears, a public media project exploring the reinvention of the industrial Midwest, and she’s since embarked on a series of ventures.

 Maynard, who is known as Micki, writes for Forbes Magazine and is author of the Voyages blog at Forbes.com, focusing on transportation and the economy.
 She is a contributing writer for The Atlantic Monthly’s AtlanticCities.com.
 She writes Jalopnik.com’s daily column, The Morning Shift, and her work also appears on Gadling.com as well as in the Times.